sst/guide/_chapters/deploy-the-resources-repo.md

 ![Select Promote in dev stage](/assets/best-practices/deploy-resources-repo-to-seed/select-promote-in-dev-stage.png)

-TODO: UPDATE LINK

 You will see a list of changes in resources.
 Since this is the first time we are deploying to the `prod` stage, the change list shows all the resources that will be created.
-We'll take a look at this in detail later in the [promote-to-production] chapter.
+We'll take a look at this in detail later in the [Promoting to production]({% link _chapters/promoting-to-production.md %}) chapter.

 Click **Promote to Production**.